HanssonMagnus/HanssonMagnus.github.io/_posts/2017-11-30-Stock-prediction-using-LSTM-networks.md

 ![Fig 2](/images/lstm_deep_prob2.png)

 Note: Regarding the US and Brazilian market the model says "always buy", i.e. the probability of positive returns tomorrow is always over 50%.
 Looking at the Swedish market, the model seems to have found some structure.
-Lets build two trading strategies and evaluate the models generalization.
+Let's build two trading strategies and evaluate the models generalization.

 Figure 3: Trading strategy implemented.